Outline of the Services Producer Price Index (SPPI, 2015 base)

 Even within the same item, price trends may vary by characteristic, such as types of service and customers.
 In order to secure the index accuracy, the Bank selects sample prices for each item considering this point.
 Specifically, the Bank identifies the characteristics causing variation in the price trends, and then, in terms of each of these characteristics, adjusts each item's composition of sample prices to match the actual composition of the market.

-The Bank reviews the composition of sample prices not only in the process of rebasing conducted once every five years, but also when it deems the review necessary.
+The Bank reviews the composition of sample prices as appropriate not only in the process of rebasing, but also in the term other than rebasing.